LET’S GET STARTED

 Service models offered by Greater Raritan One-Stop partners reflect what is happening and is wanted by customers today, with hybrid models offering appointment in-person services along with a virtual suite of services.

-- The Greater Raritan One-Stop Career Training Service Center at 27 Warren St., second floor, in Somerville is open for walk-in career-related services 8:30 a.m. to 7 p.m.
-Monday and 8:30 a.m. to 4:30 p.m.
-Tuesday to Friday.
+- The Greater Raritan One-Stop Career Training Service Center at 27 Warren St., second floor, in Somerville is open for walk-in career-related services 8:30 a.m. to 4:30 p.m.
+Monday to Friday.
 Call 908-541-5780 or email onestop@co.somerset.nj.us.

 - Walk-in career-related services are available 8:30 a.m. to 4:30 p.m.
 Monday to Wednesday at the Greater Raritan One-Stop Career Center at 6 Gauntt Place in Flemington.
 Appointment-only services are available Thursday and Friday.
 Call 908-237-0016 or email onestop@co.somerset.nj.us.

 - Staff members at the Greater Raritan One-Stop / Employment Services Center and the Division of Vocational Rehabilitation Services (DVRS) at 75 Veterans Memorial Drive in Somerville are available for walk-in service as well as in-person and phone appointments seeking career-related services.
 Offices are open 8:30 a.m. to 4:30 p.m.
 Monday to Friday, excluding state holidays.
 To schedule an appointment with Employment Services in Somerville, call 908-704-3000; in Flemington, call 908-782-2371.
 Contact DVRS at 908-704-3030.
-Residents also can fill out this virtual form to detail what help they need; the completed form will be directed to local officials for direct response.
+Residents also can fill out this virtual form to detail what help they need and request an appointment; the completed form will be directed to local officials for direct response.

 While walk-ins are welcomed at the offices, appointments are encouraged to ensure staff availability.
 Staff in all offices also assist customers over the phone, via email and through virtual appointments, and a virtual orientation session for new customers is conducted on Friday mornings by Training Center staff.
 Virtual career-webinars also continue, as do virtual and in-person job fairs.